yash-dani/yash-dani/README.md

 # Hey, it's Yash 👋

 I'm a software engineering student at uWaterloo who's constantly making things.
 Excited you found my corner of the internet!

+I'm looking for an internship from January 2020 onwards.
+If you're interested, let's talk 👀

 ## 🔭 Current Work
   * Building AI for doctors on the NLP team @ [conversationHEALTH](https://www.conversationhealth.com/) 👩‍⚕️